murthy1811/Milestone-Project-3-AirBubble/README.md

 - A forgot password option where,on clicking asks user to input their email and a password change link can be sent to their email

 - A online chat window where all registered users can interact live.

+- Admin user is not given confirmation before deletion option due to time constrain, and also with intent that admin will have due diligence before deleting a story

 ## Technologies Used